Joe Davenport

-Joseph Jonathan Davenport (born March 24, 1976) is a former Major League Baseball pitcher who played for two seasons.
+Joseph Jonathan Davenport (born March 24, 1976) is an American former Major League Baseball pitcher who played for two seasons.
 He played for the Chicago White Sox in 1999 and the Colorado Rockies in 2001.

 Davenport attended Santana High School in Santee, California and helped the school's baseball team win a California Interscholastic Federation championship in 1994.

 A single for Colorado in his only turn at-bat left Davenport with a rare MLB career batting average of 1.000.